Macro-Prudential Approaches: Monitoring the Insurance Sector

 The IAIS is also working with the Financial Stability Board (FSB) to identify global systemically important financial institutions (G-SIFIs).
 The IAIS has developed an initial assessment methodology to identify any insurers whose distress or disorderly failure, because of their size, complexity and interconnectedness, would cause significant disruption to the global financial system and economic activity.
 Any such insurers should be regarded as systemically important on a global basis.
 In parallel to the work toward identifying potential G-SIIs, the IAIS has developed a framework for Macroprudential Policy and Surveillance in insurance.
 This work builds on the foundation laid down in the Insurance Core Principles (ICPs) approved in October 2011, and in particular on ICP 24, which provides the principles and standards for MPS to be implemented by supervisors.

 In addition, the IAIS releases a Global Insurance Market Report (GIMAR) annually and produces a Key Insurance Risk and Trends Survey (KIRT) that is sent to all IAIS members.
 The GIMAR a collects and reports data reflecting the performance of primary insurers and reinsurers as well as key developments in the global insurance market from a supervisory perspective, focusing on the recent performance of the sector as well as key risks faced by it.
 The GIMAR is data-driven and does not carry normative statements on supervisory issues.
 It is not intended to reflect the views of IAIS Members and is neither an official policy paper nor an application paper.
-The most recent 2016 GIMAR shows that, while continuing to remain well-functioning and stable, the (re)insurance sector operates in an increasingly difficult macroeconomic and financial environment characterized by weak global demand, low inflation rates, very low interest rates, and bursts of financial market volatility.
-The report can be found here.
+The most recent 2017 GIMAR shows that the (re)insurance sector remained stable with clear signs of growth, as evidenced by high capital levels, positive profitability, and a persistent inflow of additional reinsurance capital.